 Bowlees visitor centre and car parking

-The tiny village of Bowlees and it's Visitor Centre is the perfect place to start your walk to High Force.
-The car park is big and only a couple of quid donation, and the Visitor Centre, which is a converted church, is nicely converted and stocks a good selection of hot/cold food & drink (and cake!).
-You'll also find plenty of information in here to help you explore the area.
-Finding it is easy and as you drive along the B6277 Bowlees and the car park is clearly sign-posted and you will see it from the road.
+Those unfamilar with the area may not know about the tiny village of Bowlees and it’s Visitor Centre – but it’s the place I highly recommend to start your walk to High Force.
+The car park is a decent size and only a couple of quid donation (no rip off fees here!).
+The Visitor Centre, which is a nicely converted church, stocks a good selection of hot/cold food & drink (and cake!).
+You’ll also find plenty of information in here to help you explore the area and toilets too.
+Finding it is easy and as you drive along the B6277 and the car park is clearly sign-posted.

-Whilst you park at Bowlees Visitor Centre - it's also worth a walk to the waterfall at Gibsons Cave.
-On the map at the top of this page this waterfall is marked by the pink star and is maybe 5-10 mins walk form the car park in a northerly direction on a well marked footpath which takes you right to this view :-)
+If you park at Bowlees Visitor Centre – it’s also worth a detour walk to the waterfall at Gibsons Cave.
+On the map at the top of this page this waterfall is marked by the pink star and is 10/15 mins walk form the car park in a northerly direction on a well marked footpath which takes you right to this view.
+Not many vistors to the area even know about this one!

 As ever I hope you have enjoyed this little write up and photos and it inspires you to want to visit the area and give the route a go.
 If you have any questions about this route – just post a comment and I’ll try and answer.